Arbitration/Litigation Consulting & Retainer Agreement

 2. Client hereby retains FEND for the purpose of expert witness testimony and/or expert consulting, preparing transaction and damage summaries and calculations and account analysis regarding a dispute between Client and _______________________.

 5. Attorney for the Client and Client acknowledge that expert, Mason A. Dinehart III, RFC does not guarantee or represent that expert’s opinion will result in a positive award for the Client.
-Attorney for Client and Client acknowledge that expert’s opinions are necessarily subjective and the content thereof shall not be the subject of any claim against expert by attorney for the Client or the client.
+Attorney for Client and Client acknowledge that expert’s opinions are truthful, objective and void of speculation and the content thereof shall not be the subject of any claim against expert by attorney for the Client or the client.
+Estimates are made in good faith and are not binding.
 Expert witness or consulting fees are due even if the work product prepared by FEND is not used in the instant matter.
-Further, fees are not dependent upon the outcome of the securities matter.

 6. This agreement is being entered into in the State of California and shall be construed and enforced in accordance with the laws of the State of California, irrespective of the place of domicile or residence of the Client.
 Client agrees that the jurisdiction and venue for any litigation concerning this agreement shall be in the California state courts situated in the County of Los Angeles.
 In the event of a controversy arising out of the interpretation, construction or breach of this agreement, the parties hereby agree that the prevailing party shall be entitles to recover the prevailing parties’ reasonable attorney’s fees and costs of suit. *$5,000.00 for litigation cases.